 We have been instructed to represent activists in most of the major protests of recent years including those against fracking, climate change, racism, war, austerity and the arms trade.

 Protecting the right to freedom of expression and assembly is at the core of our founding ethos to hold state agents to account and promote fundamental human rights.

 Garden Court is unique in possessing expertise across all areas of the law relating to protest: from criminal defence to injunctions to civil action and public law challenges.

-Garden Court Chambers is highly ranked by the legal directories for police actions, criminal defence, civil liberties and human rights, including a number of Band 1 silks and juniors.
+Garden Court Chambers is highly ranked by the legal directories for protest law as well as police actions, criminal defence, civil liberties and human rights, including a number of Band 1 silks and juniors.
 Clients benefit from our multi-disciplinary expertise across all of these areas, allowing us to provide a seamless service, unrivalled by most other chambers.

 We have a long-standing track record of pursuing bold and innovative points of law through the courts to secure the best possible outcome for our clients.
 We have represented campaigners in the criminal courts and the civil courts, including the High Court, Court of Appeal, Supreme Court and the European Court of Human Rights.

 Our barristers have lectured and written widely on protest law.
 Members of our team have written ‘The Protest Handbook’, which covers both the criminal and civil aspects of protest law.